Wilgefortis: Veneration

-The popularity of prayer in the period of the Middle Ages has been connected to the Devotio Moderna and related devotion, where meditation on and identification with the sufferings of Christ was encouraged by writers such as Thomas à Kempis author of The Imitation of Christ or mostly encouraged by the Groote to focus on the personal structure of simplicity, obedience, and followed the book The Imitation of Christ circulating from the 1420s.
+The popularity of prayer in the period of the Middle Ages has been connected to the Devotio Moderna and related devotional movements, where meditation and identification with the sufferings of Christ was encouraged by writers such as Thomas à Kempis, author of The Imitation of Christ, or mostly encouraged by Geert Groote to focus on the personal structure of simplicity, obedience, and followed the book The Imitation of Christ, circulating from the 1420s.

-St Wilgefortis remained popular in the North of England until the end of the Gothic period; there is a carving in the Henry VII Chapel of Westminster Abbey of Wilgefortis, standing while holding a cross, with a very long beard.
+St. Wilgefortis remained popular in the North of England until the end of the Gothic period; there is a carving of her in the Henry VII Chapel of Westminster Abbey, standing while holding a cross, with a very long beard.
 She also appears in a similar pose, very lightly bearded, on the outside of a triptych door by Hans Memling.

-Her cult was decisively supressed during the late 16th century (after a period in the 15th and 16th centuries in which she was popular), and thereafter disappears from high art, although lingering well into the 20th century in more popular forms, especially in Bavaria and Austria, but also in northern France and Belgium.
-In the 12th-century church of Saint-Etienne in Beauvais, there is a 16th-century wooden statue of Saint Wilgefortis on the cross.
+Her cult was decisively suppressed during the late 16th century (after a period in the 15th and 16th centuries in which she was popular), and thereafter disappears from high art, although lingering well into the 20th century in more popular forms, especially in Bavaria and Austria, but also in northern France and Belgium.
+In the 12th-century church of Saint-Étienne in Beauvais, there is a 16th-century wooden statue of Saint Wilgefortis on the cross.
 She is depicted in a full blue tunic with a substantial beard.
 She is venerated by the name of Santa Librada in Argentina and Panama.

 She is often shown with a small fiddler at her feet, and with one shoe off.
 This derives from a legend, also attached to the Volto Santo of Lucca, of a silver shoe with which the statue had been clothed dropping spontaneously at the feet of a poor pilgrim.
 In Wilgefortis's version, the poor devotee became a fiddler, perhaps in the 13th century.

-Because of her appearance, Wilgerfortis has been described as a "transgender saint" and is sometimes seen as a patron saint of gender fluid people.